 How to Roast Pepper at Home

-You can purchase roasted red peppers in a jar and they are fine when you need them for a recipe, but there is nothing easier than making your own roasted red peppers with fresh red peppers.
-The price of red peppers fluctuates throughout the year so why not roast a bunch of peppers when they are in season and don't cost too much and freeze them for when you need them.
+You can purchase roasted red peppers in a jar that are fine when you need them for a recipe, but nothing is easier than making your own red peppers with fresh red peppers.
+The price of red peppers fluctuates throughout the year, so why not roast a bunch of peppers when they are in season and don't cost too much and freeze them for when you need them?

 Roasting Red Peppers

 - Take the sticker off the pepper.
-Yo don't want to roast a label.
+You don't want to roast a label.

-- Over a direct heat source, like your gas stove top, broiler or barbeque grill, char the skin of the pepper until it is ENTIRELY black.
+- Over a direct heat source, like your gas stove top, broiler, or barbeque grill, char the pepper's skin until it is ENTIRELY black.
 Any red skin not charred will not come off.
 Use kitchen tongs to turn the pepper.

-- Now, simply rub off the charred skin and rinse.
+- Now, rub off the charred skin and rinse.

 - Filet the pepper, removing the red flesh, leaving white pith and seed cage behind.